john-science/mazelib/docs/MAZE_SOLVE_ALGOS.md

 2. Any wall system that touches the border is not a cul-de-sac, remove it.
 3. Determine if remaining wall systems are cul-de-sacs.
 4. If so, add a wall segment to turn the cul-de-sac into a dead end.
-5. Solve using Shortest Paths.
+5. Solve remaining maze using Shortest Paths.

 ###### Results

 Removes all cul-de-sacs and dead ends.
-Does not solve the maze entirely by itself.
+Does not solve the maze by itself.

 ###### Notes

 This algorithm is a more flexible version of Cul-de-Sac Filler and Dead End Filler.
 It can fill or seal the offending portions of the maze, and finds all solutions to even imperfect mazes.

 ## Chain Algorithm

 ## Collision Solver

 ## Cul-de-sac Filler

 ###### The Algorithm